 Returning to Russia, Vladimir Iosifovich served as a mining engineer, participated in the restoration of mountain mines destroyed during the First World War and the Civil War.
 There are documents where employees of the restored enterprises thank him, a lot of good is written.
 Vladimir Iosifovich participated in the creation of the project "Magnitogorsk" - the largest metallurgical enterprise in Europe at that time.
 Grandfather G.V.
 Gasselblat was the director.

 The builders of "Magnitogorsk" were subjected to repression in the early 30s.

 In January 1931, Vladimir Iosifovich was arrested and sent to SIBLAG (Novosibirsk).
 At this time in Sverdlovsk, his wife and two children were evicted from their own cooperative apartment.
 Fortunately, they were sheltered by a former subordinate of Vladimir Iosifovich, a technician Leonid Kataev.
 Leonid's wife's name was Augusta Dmitrievna, and her daughter was Marousia (Maria).
 These people are very risky, helping the family "the enemy of the people".

 When the development of Prokopyevsky and Osinovsky mines began in Siberia, Vladimir Iosifovich was transferred to the Osinovsky mine and worked there in the mine together with other prisoners.
-A year later, in June 1933, he was reincarnated and transferred to the position of chief of the technical department in the mining area of the mine.
+A year later, in June 1933, he was discharged and transferred to the position of chief of the technical department in the mining area of the mine.
 His wife and son Volodya were allowed to come to him and live in the village of Osinniki.
-And Elizabeth's daughter was already 17 years old, and she worked in Sverdlovsk.
+Elizabeth's daughter was already 17 years old, and she worked in Sverdlovsk.